freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/debug-c-sharp-console-applications/review-the-principles-of-code-debugging-and-exception-handling.md

 ## --assignment--

-Complete the [Review the Principles of Code Debugging and Exception Handling](https://learn.microsoft.com/training/modules/review-principles-code-debugging-exception-handling-c-sharp/) module on Microsoft Learn.
+Complete the <a href="https://learn.microsoft.com/training/modules/review-principles-code-debugging-exception-handling-c-sharp/" target="_blank" rel="noreferrer">Review the Principles of Code Debugging and Exception Handling</a> module on Microsoft Learn.
 Then, answer the question below.

 ## --text--